Updated September 6th, 2020

 CBD is easily more reputable than Delta 8.
-It’s been studied more thoroughly by medical researchers.
+It’s been studied more thoroughly by wellness researchers.
 So, we know more about it which adds to its legitimacy as an industry.
 Delta 8 is new, and still hasn’t been researched in peer-reviewed studies for its effects.

 Industrial hemp, as well as all of its byproducts (including CBD) are legal nationwide and protected under the Agricultural Improvement Act of 2018 so long as all state and federal regulations are followed.
 That’s because hemp contains only 0.3 percent or so THC naturally, while marijuana has much more.
 Being derived from marijuana, Delta 8 is not legal unless you live in a state in which it has been legalized recreationally.
 Delta 8 may be molecularly different from Delta 9 THC, but when metabolized and analyzed it appears to be the same, which means you will fail a drug test if it’s in your system, and risk arrest if it’s confiscated.

-CBD has largely been established as a safe and well-tolerated compound.
-Further, the CBD industry self-regulates by having batches of hemp analyzed by a third-party lab.
+The CBD industry self-regulates by having batches of hemp analyzed by a third-party lab.
 Delta 8 is very new, and we can’t yet verify its safety or long-term effects.
 Nor can we verify that companies producing it go to the same amount of self-regulating efforts to ensure a pure and nontoxic product.